Blog Banner SVG

 These initial directors hold office until the company appoints directors formally through a general meeting of members.

 Every person appointed as a director must have a Director Identification Number (DIN).
-The Central Government issues the DIN within one month of applying.
-Before the appointment, the individual must submit a declaration confirming they are not disqualified for the position, along with the DIN.
+The Central Government, under Section 152(3) of the Companies Act, 2013, issues the DIN within one month of applying.
+Simultaneously, the individual must submit a declaration confirming they are not disqualified for the position, along with the DIN.

-The appointed director must give written consent in Form DIR-2 before assuming office.
+The appointed director must give written consent in Form DIR-2 before assuming office as per Section 152(5) of the Companies Act, 2013.
 The company must file Form DIR-12 with the Registrar of Companies (ROC) within 30 days of the appointment.

-If the individual is appointed as an independent director, the Board must attach an explanatory statement in the general meeting notice, confirming the individual’s eligibility to serve as an independent director.
+If the company appoints an individual as an independent director, the Board must attach an explanatory statement to the notice of the general meeting confirming the individual’s eligibility to serve as an independent director.

-Public companies must define retirement rules in their AoA.
+Public companies must define retirement rules in their AoA under Section 152(6) of the Companies Act, 2013.
 At every Annual General Meeting (AGM):

 Process:

-- If multiple directors joined on the same day, the retirement order is decided by mutual agreement or by lot.
+• If multiple directors joined on the same day, they decide the order of retirement by mutual agreement or, failing that, by lot.

 Example: